 Forget about “best of” lists and fancy awards- the best office is one that supports businesses to do their best work.
 That includes:

 Moving offices may seem straightforward, but it can quickly become a costly investment if not properly accounted for.

 If your business involves moving from a previous location, start by evaluating the cost of moving.
-These costs typically include the cost of hiring a moving company or renting a moving truck.
+This typically includes the cost of hiring a moving company or renting a moving truck, boxes and other disposable supplies, and the time it will take your team to prepare.
 Keep in mind your previous office location may require an early termination fee under a rental contract.

 Consider additional costs, such as electricity, heat, Internet and parking spaces.
 While some places may quote a reasonable rate, make sure it’s inclusive of all the other utilities your team may need.

 Once you add up your costs, evaluate whether a move is right for your business.
-For many startups, a coworking solution may be more cost-effective.
-For medium-sized businesses, a shared office suite may be more effective.
+For many organizations, a flexible workspace may be more cost-effective.
 Explore your options and consult your team for the best route.